MrBenJ/modern-js-by-example/book/002-variables.md

 }
 ```

-You can go even more levels deeper like this:
+You can go even more levels deep like this:
 ```js
 function onServerResponse(response) {
     const { body: {